is2ei/awesome-typetalk/README.md

 ### JavaScript

-- [is2ei/passport-typetalk](https://github.com/is2ei/passport-typetalk) - Typtalk OAuth2 strategy for Passport
+- [is2ei/passport-typetalk](https://github.com/is2ei/passport-typetalk) - Typetalk OAuth2 strategy for Passport